Colorado Shakespeare Festival: Education programs

 One bright spot for CSF during its financial difficulties was the creation of a three-pronged education program.
 The programs included Camp Shakespeare and a School of Theatre for children, age 6 to 18, and a school tour developed with CU-Boulder's Center for Study and Prevention and Violence, which presents abbreviated Shakespeare plays — Twelfth Night, The Tempest, Much Ado About Nothing and others — and workshops to teach students about such things as bullying and the harm of gossip.
 Those programs brought in more than $97,000 of revenue and $40,000 in grant funding in 2011–12.

-CSF's anti-violence school tour has received national attention, including a story on PBS Newsline.
+CSF's anti-violence school tour has received national attention, including a story on PBS NewsHour.
 By the end of 2014, the program had been presented to more than 50,000 Colorado school children.

 Colorado Shakespeare Gardens

 Colorado Shakespeare Gardens, established in 1991, maintains public gardens featuring plants referred to in the works of Shakespeare.
 The organization provides educational support to the Colorado Shakespeare Festival through free garden tours, public presentations and research.
 Our goal is to grow plants that were authentic to Shakespeare's time.

 The organization's mission statement reads, "To learn, teach, and understand about the plants and their meaning in the plays.
 To help and assist with the Colorado Shakespeare Festival and the Colorado Shakespeare Guild whenever we are able."

 Volunteer members design, plant and maintain the Thyme Garden, Romeo and Juliet Garden, Long Bed Garden and Knot Garden in a courtyard adjacent to the Mary Rippon Outdoor Theatre, between the Hellems Arts and Sciences and Education buildings.
 Among the plants featured are chamomile, cowslip, lily, hawthorn and rosemary.

 Colorado Shakespeare Gardens is currently planning an expansion and upgrade of the gardens that is expected to take several years.

 A musical or other entertainment group performs in the Shakespeare Garden before the evening onstage shows for picnickers and other listeners.
 The Green Shows start about 90 minutes before the plays begin and last about 45 minutes.
 The Boulder Renaissance Consort has appeared frequently since the early 1980s.
 For over thirty years, Chuck Wilcox played William Shakespeare and answered questions from picnickers about the plays being performed that year.